jake-bestland/python-Phase_10-game/README.md

 (that feature can be added later - writing/reading file).
 In the `phase_10.py` file, on lines 163-166 (where the players are created) you can change which phase each player starts on, and/or you can manually enter their score (If you want to pick up where you left off).

+# Future improvements
+The game could eventually include a computer AI to play for the three other "computer" players.
+Currently, the game is user-controlled for all four players.